cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 </HighlightBox>

-In fact, Starport can also help you create the `MsgCreateGame` and `MsgCreateGameResponse` objects with the following command:
+Starport can also help you create the `MsgCreateGame` and `MsgCreateGameResponse` objects with the following command:

 ```sh
 $ starport scaffold message createGame red black --module checkers --response idValue